10 Finance Internships for High School Students

 Internship Dates: 3 weeks in July

-Eligibility: Rising Junior or Senior in high school; Commitment to all dates and times of the internship; Live in commutable proximity to the KPMG local office and can participate in person during normal business hours
+Eligibility: Rising junior or senior in high school who lives in commutable proximity to the KPMG local office and can participate in person during normal business hours

-The KPMG U.S. Empower High School Experience offers an immersive introduction to the world of accounting and professional services.
-This 3-week program allows participants to delve into key accounting principles, auditing methods, tax concepts, and advisory services through interactive workshops and practical case studies.
+The KPMG U.S. Empower High School Experience offers an introduction to accounting and professional services.
+This 3-week program allows you to explore key accounting principles, auditing methods, tax concepts, and advisory services through workshops and case studies.
+You will collaborate on projects and enhance their problem-solving and critical thinking skills.
+The program also provides extensive networking and mentorship opportunities, allowing you to connect with KPMG professionals and gain insights into the industry.
+Additionally, guest lectures and workshops led by industry experts will enrich your knowledge.

 Location: Boston, MA